 - Apricots are a type of drupe fruits, where both the kernel and the flesh are edible.

 - Apricots contain vitamin A, C, E, beta carotene, phosphorus, silicon, calcium, iron, and potassium.

 - They come loaded with all the super nutrients that assist in the healthy development of your baby.

-- They are a rich source of iron, which is important to prevent anemia.
+- They are a rich source of iron, which prevents anemia.

-- You can consume up to 2 to 4 apricots every day.
+- You can have up to two to four apricots a day (3).

-Cherries are a great source of Vitamin C.
+- Cherries are a great source of vitamin C (4).

-- While pregnant, you will require sufficient amount of Vitamin C to fight infections such as common cold and rashes.
+- During pregnancy, you will require sufficient amounts of vitamin C to fight infections such as common cold and rashes.